OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `Analog Stick 2 Mode` - Choose if Analog Stick 2 is to be used for Left Analog or Right Analog (must be different than Analog Stick 1).
 * `Analog Stick 2 Invert` - Choose if you would like to flip the X or Y axis Analog Stick 2 inputs (or both).
 * `Deadzone Size (%)` - Enter the % value of deadzone you would like on the analog sticks.
-* `Forced Circularity` - Enables additional logic to reduce error rates by reducing maximum output by a small amount.
+* `Forced Circularity` - Force the analog sticks to be bound within a perfect circle.
+This can be beneficial for certain games.
+However, be aware that this may negatively impact some games which account for sticks moving outside of a circle.
-* `Auto Calibration` - Attempts to automatically calibrate the analog inputs based on maximum inputs on the X and Y axis.
+* `Auto Calibration` - Automatically centers the analog sticks.
+This works by reading in the offset from center during boot and then accounts for that until the next power cycle.
+This can be helpful for analog sticks experiencing drift.